Gypsymothalert.com LOGO

 gypsy moth caterpillars

-In 2009, as in 2008, it is believed that the situation was helped by the cool, wet weather in late April and early May.
-The wet weather allowed the caterpillar's natural enemy, the fungus "Entomaphaga Mamaiga" to multiply and thrive.
+In 2009, as in 2008, we had cool, wet weather in late April and early May.
+The wet weather may have allowed the caterpillar's natural enemy, the fungus "Entomaphaga Mamaiga" to multiply and thrive.
 It likely killed many, and maybe even most, of the gypsy moth larvae.

 In 2009, the results of trees having been badly defoliated in 2007 became very apparent.
 Many trees never recovered and are now dead and will have to be removed at considerable expense.
 Some are already being removed.
 Examples are shown below.